vvkwan/contributionlog/README-2.md

 ### Challenges Overcome

-I wrote about this in my approach section, but I thought this was going to be an extremely straightforward migration, but I had to take into consideration.
+I wrote about this in my approach section, but I thought this was going to be an extremely straightforward migration, but I had to take into consideration whether or not the case that was not passing was intentionally an outlier or needed a special designation.

 ### What I'd Do Differently Next Time

-N/A
+I don't believe there is anything I would do significantly differently, since this was an issue that I thought was within my capabilities.

 ---